How to Reduce Waste this Christmas

 There’s nothing better than receiving a heartfelt, homemade gift from someone you love.
 And if the heartfelt gift is also delicious then all the better:

 We’ve got lots of ideas for simple-to-make and gratefully received treats.
-Tie a ribbon around a tin of these vegan rocky road chunks, or give a lucky someone a jar of these beautifully festive Caramelised Pecans.
+Why not give a lucky someone a jar of these beautifully festive Caramelised Pecans.

 A special present to receive is always one where some effort has obviously been made.
 Why not try pickling a jar of shallots with Christmas spices and our cider vinegars?
 Or jar up some delicious Christmas Chutney?
 Using glass jars to present your gifts in means they can be used again or recycled.